ashahi697/WildLifeConservation/README.md

 # WildLifeConservation

 ## Main Idea:
 The main idea of this project is to show the negative impact humans have on the environment; specifically on wildlife and their ecosystems.
-This project will include visual represenations and data that highlight animal species that are currently at risk or already extinct.
-Along with the causes of their endangerment and extinctions.
+This project will help us identify the most threatened species and its causes.
+Through data cleaning and visualizations, we seek to find out what pattern in driving a certain species towards endangerment.

 ## Data Pulling: